pg-nano/pg-parser/readme.md

 })
 ```

-I've also added a `select` function for type-safe, deep field access through dot-notation.
-You must not include the node types in the field path.
+Don't forget the `select` function, which excels at type-safe field access via dot-notation.

+Note: You must not include the *node types* (i.e. the capitalized names) in the field path.

 ```ts
 import { select, Expr } from "@pg-nano/pg-parser"